Flat Chern Band From Twisted Bilayer MnBi$_2$Te$_4$

-The tBMBT model is derived from the form of the 3D bulk MnBi$_2$Te$_4$ model, which we briefly review and describe in this section.
+The form and parameters of our tBMBT model for two SLs of MnBi$_2$Te$_4$ is derived from the reduction of the 3D bulk MnBi$_2$Te$_4$ model into two-dimensional SLs, which we briefly review and describe in this section.

-MnBi$_2$Te$_4$ has a seven layer unit cell (Te-Bi-Te-Mn-Te-Bi-Te), or a septuple layer (SL).
+MnBi$_2$Te$_4$ has a seven layer structure (Te-Bi-Te-Mn-Te-Bi-Te), which gives a septuple layer (SL).
 Each atomic layer forms a triangular lattice, while each SL forms an ABCABCA stacking (from the bottom layer to the top layer).
-The in-plane lattice constant is $a_0=4.334$\AA, and the $z$ direction thickness of each SL is $c_0=40.91$\AA.
+The in-plane lattice constant is $a_0=4.334$\AA, and the $z$ direction thickness of each unit cell (which consists of 3 SLs) is $c_0=40.91$\AA.

 Here we present two kinds of crystal structures: (1) the ground state structure which has the SLs forming AB stacking, namely, the stacking of the atomic layers is ABCABCA-BCABCAB-CABCABC-$\cdots$.
 (2) the unstable structure where SLs form AA stacking, namely, atomic layer stacking ABCABCA-ABCABCA-$\cdots$.